 iv) A description of the types of employees considered as material risk takers and as senior managers, including the number of employees in each group.

 The bank has identified employees in key areas and functions whose impact on the risk profile of the bank will always be material, and also employees with the authority to take risks above thresholds that are defined based on the institution's capital figures.
 The bank has also set out criteria to identify staff in control and other functions, including the members of the management body in its supervisory function, whose professional activities have a material impact on the institution's risk profile because of their responsibilities, e.g. for managing risks or developing or overseeing the institution's strategy.
 Other criteria are based on the authority of staff to commit to investment risk exposures and market risk transactions above certain thresholds.
-In particular, all members of the senior management, Divisional Heads, Regional Managers and Branch Relationship Managers have been identified as senior managers and/or material risk takers.
-The number of employees in each group is as followsb) Information relating to the design and structure of remuneration processes.
+In particular, all members of the senior management, Divisional Heads, Regional Managers and Branch b) Information relating to the design and structure of remuneration processes.